Jaureguy760/Sheriff/README.md

 For minimum cells to call canonical edit site, used 3 for 10k library, recommend increasing for larger cell libraries to reduce false positive calls.
 CNV file only necessary if have copy number variants in the genome, can exclude and will assume 2 copies throughout.
 See 'ploidy' parameter.

+Expected run time for this demo is <30 seconds.

     dir_="example_data/"
     bam_="${dir_}barcode_headAligned_anno.sorted.edit_regions_200kb.bam"
     ref_="${dir_}Homo_sapiens.GRCh38.dna.primary_assembly.fa"